 Photo: Lou Buscher

 - In 1976 there was only one pair of bald eagles nesting in New York.
-Conservation efforts have increased that number to 173 pairs in 2009.
+Conservation efforts have increased that number to 389 territories in 2015.

 - Bald eagles mate for life - which can be over 30 years.